dunnolab/xland-minigrid-datasets/README.md

 curl -L -o xland-100b.hdf5 https://sc.link/MoCvZ
 ```

-# Citing
+## Citing

-If you use this code for your research, please consider the following BibTeX:
+If you use this code or datasets for your research, please consider the following BibTeX:

 TODO